ccs-amsterdam/r-course-material/readme.md

 # Statistical Analysis

-This is a set of tutorials designed to teach basic statistical modeling and analysis.
+This is a set of tutorials designed to teach basic (Frequentist) statistical modeling and analysis.
 The first tutorial includes examples for standard regression analysis as well as analysis of variance.
 Later tutorials exemplify the use of more advanced statistical modelling approaches including the generalized linear model and multilevel models.

 | Tutorial | Video tutorial | Core packages / functions |
 |----|---|---|